storage systems FARM. STORAGE. Give reasons for the storage of farm produce.

 1. Harvest immediately the grains are ready for harvest.

 Avoid leaving crops in the field for a long lane when they are already due for harvesting.
-This will help to reduce destruction caused by rain and pests.
+This will help to reduce the destruction caused by rain and pests.

 2. Dry properly before storing.
 Grains should be 14% moisture content before storing.
 This can determined by putting some of the grains in a dry, clean bottle and adding some quantity of table salt.